-Project History#
+Project History

 coredis is a fork of the excellent aredis client developed and maintained by Jason Chen.

-Divergence from aredis & redis-py#
+Divergence from aredis & redis-py

 Versions v3.0.0 and above no longer maintain compatibility with aredis.
 Since aredis mostly mirrored the redis client, this inherently means that coredis diverges from both, most notable (at the time of writing) in the following general categories:

-• API signatures for redis commands that take variable length arguments are only variadic if they are optional, for example coredis.Redis.delete() takes a variable number of keys however, they are not optional thus the signature expects a collection of keys as the only positional argument
+• API signatures for redis commands that take variable length arguments are only variadic if they are optional, for example coredis.Redis.delete() takes a variable number of keys however, they are not optional.
+Thus the signature expects a collection of keys as the only positional argument

-async Redis.delete(keys: Parameters[KeyT]) int
+Redis.delete(keys: Parameters[KeyT]) CommandRequest[int]

-Delete one or more keys specified by keys
+Delete one or more keys.

 Returns: